 Without a truly visionary gift, it can quickly happen that we have to adapt to a product rather than the product to our needs.
 This is one of the reasons why in recent years we have seen how things can go wrong at Apple.
-In this sense, the X-Pro3 in its now presented form is a somewhat daring game for Fujifilm.
-I was among those who were not only enthusiastic about this kind of “design paternalism” (no offense!).
+In this sense, the X-Pro3 in its now presented form is at least a somewhat daring game for Fujifilm.
+I was among those who were not only enthusiastic about this kind of design change.

 Until I understood…

 Nobody forced me to buy or use this camera!
 But I CAN do it, and then I CAN also try to engage in a new idea, even if I see it sceptically at first.
 Without prejudice.
 Without inner rejection.

 That’s what I’m doing right now.
 And I will start this with another quote: